NC MISCELLANEOUS STATEWIDE

 1952 - The Blair House, 8 Yellowfin Lane, Southern Shores NC.
 Architect unknown.
 Originally was a flat top.
 2nd story addition in 1976.
 Living room addition in 1988.
 A 546 sf garage was added.
 For sale 2014-2020.

 1952 - The Franklin Boyd House, 209 West Oakdale Street, Mount Airy NC.
 Architect unknown.

 1952 - 209 Robin Road, Mount Airy NC.
 Architect unknown.
 Photo by Paul Macy.
 Sold in 2015.

 1953 - The Ben K. and Barbara Wrenn Graves House, 309 Fairview Avenue, Mount Airy NC.
 Designed by Cecil D. Elliott (photo above) and Marvin R. A. Johnson.
 Mechanical Engineer T. C. Brown.
 Built by Nichols and Snyder of Mount Airy NC.
-An Architectural Record House of 1956.
+Featured in Architectural Record Houses of 1956.
 Sold in 1999 to John and Rebecca Holder.
 Sold in 2017 to Sheila and Mark Spencer.

 1953 - The James M. and Etta Mae Norman House, 215 South Hillcrest Drive, Goldsboro NC.
 Designed by architect James Norman.
 He added a second story later.
 Sold by the Norman estate in 2013 to Martha Lee Ray who did renovations.

 1953 - The Robert (Bobby) Stephens House, 4702 Trent River Drive, Trent Woods NC.
 Designed and built by Bobby Stephens.
 Addition around 1966.